jundalisay/superb/content/en/maharlika/laws/waste/chapter-3b.md

 The Pollution Adjudication Board of the Department shall hear and adjudicate cases of violations or offenses under this section, and impose appropriate fines therefor.

-Sec.
+## Sec.
 9. Mandatory Review

-Within five (5) years after the effectivity of this Act, or as the need arises, Congress shall review:
+Within 5 years after the effectivity of this Act, or as the need arises, Congress shall review:
 - the accomplishments, and impact of this Act
 - the performance of its implementing agencies
 - the compliance of obfiged enterprises